Enter the flow path length, and the flow path slope into the calculator to determine the time of concentration on a small basin (1-112 acres).

 Time of Concentration Definition

-A time of concentration is defined as the time it takes runoff water to travel from the hydraulically most distance point in a water shed to the outlet of the watershed.
+A time of concentration is defined as the time it takes runoff water to travel from the hydraulically most distant point in the watershed to the outlet of the watershed.

 Time of Concentration Example